Triple Pane Windows vs Double Pane Windows

 Many companies sell double pane windows with a U-Factor of .30 and even as high as .35.
-Heat Blocker Extreme triple pane windows with TG2 heat reflective Low-E glass have a U-Factor range of .19 -.25!
-Triple pane can be more energy efficient and could save you more money on your heating & cooling bills than double.
+Heat Blocker Extreme triple pane windows with TG2 heat reflective Low-E glass have a U-Factor range of .19 -.23!
+The Heat Blocker Extreme is on of the most energy efficient residential windows available.
+Triple pane could save you more money on your heating & cooling bills than double.

 Even today’s double pane technology blocks more noise than older double panes.
 Triple pane windows with the extra layer of glass blocks even more noise that most double panes.
 Triple panes are not sound proof, but the difference between double pane and triple pane can be significant.

 Built into the cost a company sells their windows is the cost of overhead.
 Many companies have salesman, sales managers and warehouse managers, warehouse and showroom rents, office staff, insurance, utilities, advertising cost, 0% financing, and more.
 All this adds up to the overhead cost they need to include in the price of their windows.
 A triple pane upgrade could be as much as 25% more expensive than double pane.
 Many companies will try to convince you that triple pane is not worth the extra cost based on our mild Oregon climate.
 But what if?